 The New Mexico Bureau of Geology and Mineral Resources has published geoscience research and information since its inception in 1927.
 The bookstore at our main office on the campus of New Mexico Tech in Socorro sells our publications as well as publications from NMGS, USGS, and many other publishers.
 Our bookstore is accross the hall from our Mineral Museum, which is well worth a visit.
-We also have a satellite office and bookstore in Albuquerque, but it has more limited stock.

 Below is a selection of popular featured products that we currently have available:

 Geologic road log: Cumbres and Toltec scenic railroad

 By: Shari Kelly, Peter Barkmann, Rob Benson, Jonathan Lovekin, and Lisa Dunn, 2021

 This geologic road log describes the diverse geology exposed along the Cumbres & Toltec Scenic Railroad between Antonito, Colorado and Chama, New Mexico.
 The booklet was designed for use on the annual “Geotrain” excursion offered by the Cumbres & Toltec Scenic Railroad each summer since 2011.
 The geologic journey begins in the San Luis Basin in the Rio Grande rift, traverses the southern San Juan volcanic field, and ends in the Chama Basin.
 The booklet includes a brief introduction to the regional geology of the area, a discussion of the engineering geology associated with building and maintaining the railroad, and descriptions of outcrops exposed in road cuts along the rail line.

 Bulletin-164 — Climate Change in New Mexico Over the Next 50 Years: Impacts on Water Resources